olga24912/SGTK/README.md

     -o output

-In addition, you can try SGTK visualization examplesm which we uploaded on GitHub.
-To clone the repository run
+In addition, you can try SGTK visualization examples which we uploaded [here](https://olga24912.github.io/SGTK/).
+You can also clone the repository:

     git clone https://github.com/olga24912/SGTK.git
     cd SGTK